usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     * iErrPrnt= 1 -   Error string written to screen only if ierr is positive
     * iErrPrnt=3,-3 - Same as 1 and -1, but program also pauses

-    :p int ierr [out]: Error number from the last call to ERRNUM  Output:
+    :p int ierr [in]: Error number from the last call to ERRNUM
     :p char herr [out]: Associated error string (character*255)
     :p int herr_length: length of variable ``herr`` (default: 255)